 I have spoken about parenting but wanted to extend my blog further to talk about parental and sibling alienation.
 Both are more common than we think or understand.

 Parental and sibling alienation is very real and has been around for years.
 It involves ‘the programming of a child by one parent, who attempts to denigrate, interfere and undermine the child’s relationship with the other parent.’
-It also happens with siblings too where siblings become separated from one other.
+It also happens with siblings and can result in siblings becoming separated from one other.

-It’s a form of abuse that is common in families and relationships.
-Family dynamics can be such that it will slowly introduce this kind of behaviour.
+It is a form of abuse that is common in families and relationships.
+Family dynamics can be such that this kind of behaviour is slowly introduced.
 Feuding families and mismatched couples may also emulate this type of behaviour.

-Family Court Review, 48 (1), 10-47 Fidler and Bala (2010), report both an increasing incidence and increased judicial findings of parental alienation; they also report estimates of parental alienation in 11-15% of divorces involving children.
-American Journal of Family Therapy, 38, 76-187 Bernet et al (2010) estimate that about 1% of children and adolescents in North America experience parental alienation.
+Fidler and Bala (Family Court Review 48, 2010) report both an increasing incidence and increased judicial findings of parental alienation; they also report estimates of parental alienation in 11-15% of divorces involving children; Bernet et al (American Journal of family Therapy, 2010) estimate that about 1% of children and adolescents in North America experience parental alienation.

 There is also a scholarly consensus that suggests this type of alienation is abusive to children, but unfortunately it isn’t recognised as a form of abuse.
-The sad reality is that children do become embroiled in their parents’ battles, where a child is continually targeted and who then replaces the targeted parent.
+The sad reality is that children do become embroiled in their parents’ battles, and a child can replace the other parent as a target.

-Sadly, this not only has a marked effect on the targeted parent and their other siblings, but on the whole family dynamics too.
+Sadly, this not only has a marked effect on the targeted parent and their other siblings, but on the dynamics of the whole family.